amitsaha/raspi-guide/chap1/raspi_1.rst

 =================================

 By now, you have probably heard of the Raspberry Pi.
-It is a credit card sized inexpensive computer which you is almost as powerful as your desktop computer 10 years ago.
+It is a credit card sized inexpensive computer which is almost as powerful as your desktop computer 10 years ago.
 If you have been programming for a while, you know that's not bad at all.
 This is how a Raspberry Pi looks like: